wp-plugins/hs-social-media-buttons/readme.txt

-=== HS Social Media Buttons ===
+﻿=== HS Social Media Buttons ===
 Contributors: heliossolutions
 Tags: best Wordpress plugin, Social Media, Buttons, follow me, Social sharing Sharing, Social , Social media
 Requires at least: 3.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tested up to: 3.8
+Tested up to: 3.9
-Stable tag: 2.0.2
+Stable tag: 2.0.3

 Add Social Media Buttons to your Site

 == Description ==

-Embed the customised Social Media Buttons, like – Facebook, Twitter, YouTube, Google Plus, Linkedin and Pinterest to your Website.
+Embed the customised Social Media Buttons, like – Facebook, Twitter, YouTube, Google Plus, Linkedin, Xing, Tumblr and Pinterest to your Website.

 Add Simple Social Buttons to your website and multiply your business with these Social Sharing buttons.
 This is the best Wordpress plugin as it can be customised and placed to the: Left or right side of the page and with customisable top margins.
-Try to make the best though Social Sharing Buttons, like Facebook, Twitter, YouTube, Google Plus and Pintrest and display your content to millions with Simple Social Buttons.
+Try to make the best though Social Sharing Buttons, like Facebook, Twitter, YouTube, Google Plus, Xing, Tumblr and Pinterest and display your content to millions with Simple Social Buttons.

 = About Helios =
 We are the dedicated group of WordPress developers focused on developing finest WordPress themes and plugins.